erabhishekdwevedi/utilities/README.md

-# utilities
+# Utilities

-some utilities and tools details for developers
+Some common code required by all kinds of developers